5 Reasons Chuck Norris is Cool

 4) Teaching Celebrities:

-Chuck Norris has trained many celebrities over the years including The Osmands, Steve McQueen and Bob Barker from The Price is Right.
-He has also written many books on martial arts, exercise and other topics.
-Check them out wherever books are sold!
+Chuck has trained many celebrities over the years including The Osmands, Steve McQueen and Bob Barker from The Price is Right.

 click to purchase